software-mansion-labs/cairo-compiler-workshop/README.md

 # Exercise 1: Adding new grammar production

-Thorough this workshop we will do a set exercises which will introduce you to the Cairo compiler codebase.
+Through this workshop we will do a set exercise that will introduce you to the Cairo compiler codebase.
-We will add a new syntax to the language and implement it all the way down (almost) to Sierra generation and E2E tests.
+We will add a new syntax to the language and implement it almost all the way to Sierra generation and E2E tests.
-Following our wise-man's advices from the _before we start_ section, we will split our work into small exercises that will nicely fit the small PRs principle.
+Following our wise-man's advice from the _before we start_ section, we will split our work into small exercises that will nicely fit the small PRs principle.

 Our new syntax is: **a `caesar` expression**.
 It will take a literal short string and will encrypt it using a Caesar cipher in compile-time.
 Because of time constraints, we will limit ourselves to just accept literal short strings.
-Const-evaluation of arbitrary expressions is not our goal, though it's a nice homework idea!
+Constant evaluation of arbitrary expressions is not our goal, though it's a nice homework idea!

 BNF: